Disservin/fastchess/README.md

 ## What's New

+- **Logging Changes**: Logs no longer include the engine output by default.
+  You can enable this feature by adding `engine=true` to the log option.

 - **UCI Compliance Checker**: Fastchess now offers a built-in UCI compliance checker,
   allowing you to verify that engines adhere to the UCI protocol.
   To use this feature, simply run the following command: